andrewbutterfield/CS4098-2017/Product-Backlog.md

 * `Report un-named PML construct`
 A construct in PML without a name should be reported in a warning, which should give the line number of the construct.
 * `Report PML construct name-clash`
 If two PML constructs have the same name, this should be reported, identifying the clashing name, and the kinds of construct involved.
-Again line numbers would be given.
+In this case line numbers would be nice, but are not mandatory.
 * `Report use of task construct`
 The `task` construct in PML is now deprecated.
 It is interpreted the same as `sequence`.
 This feature identifies and reports all use of the `task` construct.